nikerla/vc-content/pages/glossary/ecommerce-platforms.md

         </div>
     </div>
     <div class="text">
         <p>If you can’t get enough of tools, check out the App Market to find some essential plugins and add-ons and quickly include them in your website with just one click.
-The Wix pricing starts from $17/month which delivers domain name, form builder to your personal ecommerce store.</p>
+The <a href="https://www.wix.com/" rel="nofollow">Wix</a> pricing starts from $17/month which delivers domain name, form builder to your personal ecommerce store.</p>
     </div>
     <h2>Squarespace</h2>
     <div class="col-w">